lsaravia/CriticalGlobalForest/Notes.md

 Most patterns in biological and ecological systems are produced by the agregation of many small processes, thus the logical expectation is that they result in a Gaussian probability distribution according to the central limit theorem [@Frank2009].
 Thus the finding that patch distribution follows a scale-free power law distribution is surprising, if the small scale process are in fact correlated we also obtain a Gausian distribution, so we need more than correlation to obtain the scale free distribution.

+Both habitat fragmentation and population fragmentation are critical transitions.
+Tuning a control parameter we can find a critical value (hc or lc) at which the order parameter (P or n ) declines abruptly to zero, the combination of both processes is also a critical system only if fragmentation is a dynamical process, that means that degraded patches can recover [@Oborny2007].

+A random forest would have new exponential distribution unless is close to a critical state.

+Besides in several systems the observation of power laws in the patch distribution is a signal of a system in a critical state, undergoing a critical transition, in several ecosystems the distribution of vegetation patches present a power law distribution in a healthy state.
+Deviation of the power law are observed when pressures like overgrazing and desertification increase.

 ------------------

 [@Haddad2015] Habitat fragmentation and its lasting impact on Earth’s ecosystems